Diffusion Models with Double Guidance: Generate with aggregated datasets: More General Missing Type and Diffusion Model with Triple Guidance (DMTG)

 or

 We refer to (\ref{eq_dmtg_2}) as \textbf{Diffusion Model with Triple Guidance (DMTG)}, and (\ref{eq_dmthg_2}) as \textbf{Diffusion Model with Triple Hybrid Guidance (DMTHG)}.
 Replacing $X_{0|t,C_1}$, $X^{\text{DMDG}}_{0|t,C_1,C_2}$ and $X^{\text{DMHG}}_{0|t,C_1,C_2}$ with $X_{0|t}$ results in Diffusion Model with Independent Triple Guidance (DMITG) and Diffusion Model with Independent Triple Hybrid Guidance (DMITHG).
-However, the Tweedie projection (\ref{eq_dmtg_tweedie_proj}) introduces a potential issue: when the scale of $t$ is large, the resulting estimate can lead to numerical explosion.
-To address this, we apply the guidance of $C_3$ only when $t \leq \sigma_{\text{data}}$, which effectively prevents numerical instability while still enabling control over $C_3$.
-Consequently, the guidance scale $\lambda_3$ is slightly larger than $\lambda_1$ and $\lambda_2$.
+However, the estimations of $\mathbb{E}[X_0|X_t,C_1,C_2]$ (\ref{eq_dmtg_tweedie_proj}) introduce a serious issue: when the scale of $t$ is large, these estimations can lead to numerical explosion.
+To address this, we apply the guidance of $C_3$ only when $t \leq 1$, which effectively prevents numerical instability while still enabling control over $C_3$.
+Consequently, in our simulations of DMTG and DMTHG, the guidance scale $\lambda_3$ is larger than $\lambda_1$ and $\lambda_2$.

-We conduct simulations based on the data generation mechanism from Setting II in Section \ref{sec_sim} to evaluate the performance of DMDG-I, DMHG-I, DMTG and DMTHG.
+We conduct simulations based on the data generation mechanism from Setting II in Appendix \ref{sec_app_gaussian_mix} to evaluate the performance of DMDG-I, DMHG-I, DMTG and DMTHG.
 For missing type I, the sample sizes of $D^{(1)}$ and $D^{(2)}$ are all set to 10,000.
 For missing type II, sample sizes of $D^{(1)}$, $D^{(2)}$ and $D^{(3)}$ are 6,667.
 We define the condition variables as follows: $C_1 = (Y_1, Y_2)$, $C_2 = (Y_3, Y_4)$, and $C_3 = Y_5$.
 We compare guidance-based methods and imputation-based methods.
 CTRL can only handle two conditions so it is no longer suitable for triple conditions.